 Avoid bias towards physical presence and office work because that will be unfair to all those working from their homes.

 This doesn’t mean you should discourage people from talking to each other if they see each other at the office.
-Instead, any work-related discussions and decisions must be available to everyone, regardless of their location.
+Instead, work-related discussions and decisions must be available to everyone, regardless of location.

 Team gatherings and bonding

 It’s relatively easy to bond with people you see every day.
 The challenge is how to keep people who are working from their homes engaged as well.

 At Point Jupiter, we have two ways of doing that.

 Sometimes we organize team barbeques and simple office gatherings where we call and invite everyone to come to the office.
 Sometimes we go for longer and more engaging team gatherings where we travel to some location, work, and enjoy time together.